RMS Homeric: Atlantic service

-Built with the steerage trade in mind, Homeric had a huge portion of her accommodations devoted to immigrants, and when the United States curtailed the flow of foreign settlers in the mid-1920s the Homeric was particularly hard hit.
+Built with the steerage trade in mind, Homeric had a huge portion of her accommodations devoted to immigrants, and when the United States curtailed the flow of foreign settlers in the mid-1920s the Homeric was particularly hit hard.
 Her original passenger capacity was given as 529 First class, 487 Second class and 1,750 Third class.
 Some of her transatlantic crossings began to lose money as early as 1926, during which year some of her better third-class accommodation was regraded as the newly introduced Tourist class.
 From 1927 the ship was sent on cruises around the Mediterranean and Caribbean during the slack season.
 In 1930, second class was abolished and renamed Tourist class; effectively the second class and the best third class cabins had been renamed in an attempt to make the ship's accommodation more appealing to potential clientele.
 From 1930 her capacity was given as 523 First class, 841 Tourist class, and 314 Third class, reflecting the decline of the steerage trade.

-By the early 1930s the Great Depression was hitting the Atlantic trade hard, with passenger numbers well down, there were no longer enough passengers to support a three-ship express service, and so it was decided to remove Homeric from the Atlantic service altogether and devote her to cruising full time.
+By the early 1930s the Great Depression was hitting the Atlantic Shipping hard, with passenger numbers well down, there were no longer enough passengers to support a three-ship express service, and so it was decided to remove Homeric from the Atlantic service altogether and devote her to cruising full time.
 On 10 June 1932 Homeric departed New York for Southampton for the last time.
-Her career on the Atlantic was indeed short-lived, as she only provided transatlantic service for ten years.
+Her career on the Atlantic was short-lived, as she only provided transatlantic service for ten years.

 Cruising service

 Cruising from British ports to the Mediterranean, the Homeric was one of the first liners to be used exclusively as a cruise ship, she handled this position brilliantly, and soon was well established in the cruising industry.
 To make her better suited to her new role Homeric was refitted with an outdoor swimming pool and lido deck.
 Although the Homeric never succumbed to any great disaster, she was involved in one minor incident while at anchor off Tenerife on 28 September 1932.
-Cia Transmediterrania’s small Isla de Tenerife failed to steer while circling the Homeric, slamming into the side of the ship near the bow.
+Cia Transmediterrania's small Isla de Tenerife failed to steer while circling the Homeric, slamming into the side of the ship near the bow.
 Luckily, the larger ship was not badly damaged and her cruise continued.